ChilakalaNaveenKumar/DIGI-BOT/digi-bot-services/app/services/component_matcher/documents/chartjs_markdown_format_v1.md

-# Chart.js Markdown Format Documentation v1
+# Chart.js Markdown Format Documentation v2

 ## Overview

-This documentation describes how to create Chart.js visualizations using direct markdown syntax.
-The system automatically renders interactive Chart.js charts when the format enhances learning and understanding.
+This documentation explains how to create **Chart.js visualizations** using direct markdown syntax.
+Charts should only be generated when they **clarify, explain, or enhance** understanding of data.

-## Core Philosophy
+## Core Principles

-**Smart Visualization**: Only create charts when they genuinely improve comprehension or learning experience.
-Avoid unnecessary visualizations for simple text-based queries.
+* **Purposeful Visualization**: Only use charts when they add real value.
+* **Pattern Recognition**: Match queries to chart types by data shape, not keywords.

-**Educational Focus**: Prioritize visualizations that help explain concepts, show relationships, or make complex data more understandable.
+* **Educational Focus**: Prioritize visuals that make comparisons, proportions, or trends easier to grasp.

-**Direct Format**: Use simple markdown syntax that automatically renders as interactive Chart.js charts.
+* **Direct Format**: Always output using `:::chart-type ... :::` blocks for automatic rendering.

+---

 ## Chart.js Formats

-### 1. Pie Charts
+### Pie Chart

-**Use for**: Percentages, proportions, market share, demographics
+**Use for**: Proportions, market share, percentages, demographics.

-**Format**:
 ```
 :::pie-chart
-title: Social Media Market Share 2024
+title: Market Share 2024
 data: [
   {"label": "Instagram", "value": 45},
   {"label": "TikTok", "value": 30},